nicholaswmin/fsm/README.md

 ## Transition cancellations

-A transition hook can optionally *cancel* a transition by explicitly returning `false`.
+Transition hooks can *cancel* a transition by explicitly returning `false`.

 ```js
 const turnstile = new FSM({